ton-community/ton-docs/docs/v3/guidelines/nodes/maintenance-guidelines/mytonctrl-private-alerting.md

 * Node is not answering to ADNL connection
 * Validator created zero blocks for past 6 hours
 * Validator has been slashed in the previous validation round
+* Validator's stake has not been accepted
+* Validator's stake has been accepted (info alert with no sound)
+* Validator's stake has not been returned
+* Validator's stake has been returned (info alert with no sound)
+* There is an active network proposal that has many votes but is not voted by the validator

 ## En(dis)bling Alerts